PublicMapping/districtbuilder/src/manage/README.md

 For example, to see help on the `process-geojson`, run: `./bin/run process-geojson --help`.

 The CLI has not yet been containerized, as it's currently a development-only tool.
 Since it will be run locally, dependency installation will need to manually initiated with: `yarn install`.
+Also, it is necessary to install [tippecanoe](https://github.com/mapbox/tippecanoe#installation) and have it be accessible on your `PATH`.

 <!-- toc -->
 * [Usage](#usage)